Sales Return Journal Entry Definition

-Below is the basic journal entry that shall be passed in the books of account for an accounting of sales return.
+Below is the necessary journal entry that shall be passed in the books of account for an accounting of sales return.

-#1 – When goods are returned and there were no receivables outstanding.
+#1 – When goods are returned, and no receivables were outstanding.

-#2 – When goods are returned and there were receivables outstanding.
+#2 – When goods are returned, and receivables were outstanding.

 Examples of Sales Return Journal Entry

 Below are the examples of Sales Return Journal Entry –